10 Psychological Principles to Design With

 10. Dual-Coding Theory

 Instructional design is rarely mentioned in web design discussions despite its overarching relevance.
 With the rise of web applications, web designers often find themselves as stand-in instructional designers.
 But even outside of direct instructional design, there is value to be learned from the study.
 One of the most relevant (in my opinion) is Dual-Coding Theory.
-Published in 1986, the theory explores the relationship between memory and learning through verbal and non-verbal channels.
+Published in 1986, the theory explores the relationship between memory and learning through verbal and non-verbal communication.
 The theory stipulates two cognitive systems, one that deals with verbal stimuli (words, spoken language, etc…) and another for processing imagery.

 FREE TOOL: OPTIMIZE YOUR SITE